What are mosquitoes?

 An overwhelming number of mosquitoes in your yard or garden may lead to disease, illness, and other infectious exposures.
 If an infestation has already started around your lawn, prevention steps will no longer be enough to halt what is coming.

 Instead, rely on the mosquito control experts at EcoArmor Pest Defense.
 For years, our team has brought the highest quality products, treatments, and prevention measures to homeowners in Anna, Melissa, Van Alstyne, McKinney, and surrounding areas.

 We are ready to partner with you to reduce mosquito populations at any time.
 Contact us to learn more about our seasonal mosquito abatement services.

 How can I prevent mosquitoes in the future?

-Keep mosquitoes out of your Anna, TX yard by holding on to these proven mosquito prevention steps:
+Keep mosquitoes out of your McKinney, TX yard by holding on to these proven mosquito prevention steps:

 Remove unnecessary water sources in birdbaths, fountains, mud puddles, and yard toys.
 Treat all remaining water sources with a mosquito larvicide.